mulugithub/JavaScript-Capstone/README.md

 # 📖 [Awesome Movie App] <a name="about-project"></a>

-**[Awesome Movie App]** Awesome movie app is a single-page app that lists movies by categories.
-Users can like their favorite movies, open details about each movie and leave comments.
+**[Awesome Movie App]** Awesome movie app is a single-page app.
+Users can like their favorite character, open details about each character and leave comments.
 Built with JavaScript and API.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> This leaderboard app with ES6 bulit with HTML , CSS, Javascript and API
+> This movie app with ES6 bulit with HTML , CSS, Javascript and API
 <details>
   <summary>Structure</summary>
   <ul>